-The example in Figure 2.27 on the following page illustrates the use of a process node to represent a reaction between two reactants that generates three products.
+The example in Figure 2.27 illustrates the use of a process node to represent a reaction between two reactants that generates three products.

 Figure 2.27: Reaction between ATP and fructose-6-phosphate to produce fructose-1,6-biphosphate, ADP and a proton.